kol-apo/Widget-Presentation---Sizedbox-widget/Flutter_app/Readme.md

 A simple Flutter app showcasing the SizedBox widget for spacing and layout.

 ## Run Instructions
-1. Clone the repo.
+1. Clone the repo
-2. Open in VS Code or Android Studio.
+2. Open in VS Code or Android Studio
-3. Run `flutter pub get`.
+3. Run `flutter pub get`
 4. Press F5 or run `flutter run`

 ## Widget Description